benelliott111/Restaurant-Search/README.md

 # 08 Installation Instructions

-Be sure to do an npm install and install
+Be sure to do an npm install and install mySQL, Handlebars, Node, Express and Sequelize.

 # 09 Usage Info